nottledim/ecotrack/lua/README.md

 The config file is expected to be in same directory as the main script unless otherwise specified on the command line.

-- Quiet option supresses informational message.
-Errors are written to stderr anyway.
+- Quiet option forces level to "warn" to supress informational message.
 - Version option prints current configuration and version string.
 If Quiet then only version string is printed.
 - Log messages are printed to /tmp/ecotrack.log when in daemon mode.
-The level for the log file is 'warn'.

 The program can be terminated with SIGINT or by sending 'eXit' as the message to topic-control.